 What is the difference between traditional market research and what is happening at Roche?

-How has Roche incorporated empathy work and experimentation as an ongoing process?
+How has Roche incorporated empathy work and experimentation as an ongoing part of their Lean Innovation process?